John Tong Hon: Early years

-Tong Hon was born on 31 July 1939 in Central, Hong Kong, In his youth, Tong Hon spent ten years living in Hwa County (Fa-yuen, Fa-yun; now Huadu), Guangdong, before returning to Hong Kong.
+Tong was born on 31 July 1939 at 8 Staunton Street in Central, Hong Kong.
+In his youth, Tong Hon spent ten years living in Hwa County (Fa-yuen, Fa-yun; now Huadu), Guangdong, before returning to Hong Kong.
 His father died in China in 1952, at the age of 42.

-Tong earned a master's degree in philosophy from the Chinese University of Hong Kong before earning both licentiate and a doctorate in dogmatic theology at the Pontifical Urbaniana University.
+Tong studied at the Seminário de São José, Macau (now part of the University of Saint Joseph) and later earned a master's degree in philosophy from the Chinese University of Hong Kong before earning both licentiate and a doctorate in dogmatic theology at the Pontifical Urbaniana University.
 He was ordained a priest on 6 January 1966.
 In December 1992, he was appointed as vicar general of the Diocese of Hong Kong, together with Dominic Chan.
 He served in this role until his appointment as coadjutor bishop in 2008.

 Bishop

 On 13 September 1996, he was appointed auxiliary bishop of Hong Kong.
 He was named consultor to the Congregation for the Evangelization of Peoples in 2003, after 24 years of service with their Holy Spirit Study Centre in Hong Kong.
-In March 2005, he visited Guangzhou on official business as a representative of the pope, along with other Hong Kong religious leaders; they were received at a banquet luncheon by Zhu Zhenzhong, chairman of the city's political consultative committee.

 On 30 January 2008, Pope Benedict XVI named him coadjutor bishop of the Hong Kong Diocese.
 He had been named by the church as being in line for Zen's job as early as 2006; however, he stated he felt little excitement at the prospect of taking up the post.
 He assumed the post of Bishop of Hong Kong on 15 April 2009 upon the retirement of Joseph Zen.

 In 2010 as part of his Christmas message, Tong Hon called on the Chinese government to free Liu Xiaobo, activist Zhao Lianhai and all those who are in jail for promoting human rights.
 He also urged Beijing to release all the clergy from the underground church who are behind bars for demanding greater religious freedom in China.
 In his message, he expressed four dreams or aspirations he has for the future of his diocese, namely evangelisation, vocations, the Universal Church and acting as a bridge with the mainland.